Learning Plan for Quick Mastery

 Sorting Algorithms

-In written tests and interviews, you generally won't be asked to write code for sorting algorithms.
-However, in interviews, you may be asked about the principles, time complexities, and applicable scenarios of classic sorting algorithms, so you need to be familiar with the ten classic sorting algorithms.
+In written tests and interviews, you are generally not asked to write sorting algorithm code; however, you might be asked about the principles, time complexity, and applicable scenarios of classic sorting algorithms, so you need to be familiar with the ten classic sorting algorithms.